Do Spiders Hibernate?

 With this in mind, you may wonder whether spiders in Washington, Oregon, and other states that experience colder weather seek shelter in homes and other enclosures in the wintertime.

-Contrary to popular belief, spiders do not hibernate.
-Read more to learn about spiders habits during cold weather and why you may be seeing them more often.
+As your local spider control experts in the PNW, we want to help you stay informed.
+Read more to learn about spider’s habits during cold weather and why you may be seeing them more often.

 Spiders are Cold-Blooded